bookofproofs/bookofproofs.github.io/_sources/history/19th-century/furtwangler.md

 9. Developed a generalization of homology theory that could be applied to arbitrary group-like objects, now known as the Furtwängler homology theory.
 10. Contributed to the early development of category theory, which allowed the application of mathematical theories to diverse types of objects.

 Born 21 April 1869, Elze, Hanover, Prussia, now Germany.
-Died 19 May1940, Vienna, Austria.
+Died 19 May 1940, Vienna, Austria.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Furtwangler/)